-Green Source DFW is an education project to bring together environmental groups, green businesses and the Dallas-Fort Worth community and provide them with a tool to communicate with each other.
+Green Source DFW is an education project to bring together environmental groups, green businesses and the Dallas-Fort Worth community and provide them with tools to communicate with each other.

 The goal of Green Source DFW is to advance the environmental movement in the Dallas-Fort Worth area by promoting: green living, sustainable practices, nonprofit environmental organizations, eco-friendly green businesses, environmental education, scientific information, public policy discussions, and socially responsible investing.